Haller Lake, Seattle

 The lake was formed as a result of a block of ice left behind by a retreating glacier.
 When the ice melted, a depression was left in the ground that was then filled with water.

-The Duwamish tribe called the lake "Calmed Down a Little" (Lushootseed: seesáhLtub), probably referring to the lake site as a place of refuge during slave raids.
-Early European newcomers called it Welch Lake after it was claimed in the 1880s by a British immigrant named John Welch.
+The Lushootseed-language name for the lake is sisaɬtəb, which means "calmed down a little."
+The lake was a hunting ground and a refuge for the Shilshole people during slave raids from the northern peoples like the Tlingit and Haida.
+Early Europeans called it Welch Lake after it was claimed in the 1880s by a British immigrant named John Welch.

 The lake is located between N. 128th Street to the north, N. 122nd Street to the south, Densmore Avenue N. to the west, and Corliss Avenue N. to the east.
 It covers 15 acre; its volume is 247 acre.ft and its maximum depth is 36 ft.
 Its shoreline is private except for two public access points, the Meridian Avenue N. right-of-way on the north shore and the N. 125th Street right-of-way on the west, which features a small park.
 Haller Lake has a drainage area of about 280 acre; it discharges water through an outlet control structure on the west side of the lake that drains to Lake Union.

 The boundaries of the neighborhood are N. 145th Street to the north, beyond which is the city of Shoreline; N. Northgate Way to the south, beyond which is Licton Springs; State Route 99 (Aurora Avenue) to the west, beyond which is Bitter Lake; and Interstate 5 to the east, beyond which is Jackson Park.

 Within the neighborhood are Northacres Park, a large, forested public park east of the lake on 1st Avenue N.E.; Ingraham High School, north of the lake on N. 130th Street; Lakeside School, alma mater of Microsoft founders Bill Gates and Paul Allen, actor Adam West, and former Washington Governor Booth Gardner, in the northeast corner of the neighborhood; and Northwest Hospital & Medical Center, which occupies a 33 acre campus southwest of the lake on N. 115th Street.

 The Haller Lake Community Club, just northwest of the lake at 12579 Densmore Avenue N., was formed in 1922 as the Haller Lake Improvement Club.
 It features a Wurlitzer theatre pipe organ installed in 1969.